MohammadAlAgha/luminexa/README.md

 ### User Stories

 - As a user, I want to control the the intensity(increase/decrease) of the light and not only the state(On/Off) of it so I can have a full control on every single spot light in the room.
-  -As a user, I want to get notified when there is no one in the room with the lights on so that I can approve/reject the permission to shut down the light
 - As a user, I want to create my own schedule and set time so that the lights can be turned on or off automatically and based on the schedule I made.
 - As a user, I want to set different light modes in the room so that I can match it with the event I have.
-- As a user, I want the system to be adaptive to the light that is coming from outside so that it asks me for a permission to turn off/decreases the light when it is sunny and increases the light when it is cloudy.
-- As a user, I want benefit from an already built in energy saving mode that I can activate when needed.
-- As a user, I want to be able to login/sign up.
 - As a user, I want to add new system connection to my account.
-- As a host, I want to be able to turn off all schedules so that I don’t have to worry about the lights automatically going on when I am out on a vacation for example.
 - As a host, I want to view the power consumption statistics of the lighting system in each room.
-- As a host, I want to be able to shut down the whole system in case of an emergency.
 - As a host, I want to be able to add new hosts so that they can help me.
-- As a host, I want to be able to add/remove normal users.
 - As a host, I want to be able to view all normal users so that I know who I want to delete or promote to a host.

 <br><br>